 Sharing the value of materials through circular approaches

-For example, in 2017, our Knorr factory in Mendoza, Argentina, received its first crop of leeks grown through a new project with local farmers.
+Since 2017, our Knorr factory in Mendoza, Argentina, has received leeks grown through a new project with local farmers.
 We produce an organic soil conditioner by combining loose soil shaken from vegetables delivered to the factory with nutrient-rich effluent.
 The farmers use this on the same fields where the vegetables were originally grown.

 Several of our sites are working with their suppliers to reduce the packaging that raw materials are delivered in.
 Our Caivano factory in Italy, for instance, transports the nuts we use in ice creams around the site in large, reusable bags rather than in cardboard boxes, reducing cardboard waste by 20 tonnes a year.

-In 2017, several of our sites extended their waste programmes to ensure that their employees also have a way to recycle the waste they generate at home.
+Some of our sites have extended their waste programmes to ensure that their employees also have a way to recycle the waste they generate at home.
 Our Pouso Alegre site in Brazil implemented an ‘eco-point’ recycling area for employees to use at the entrance to the factory.
 And our St Petersburg factory in Russia has a similar collection point that allows employees to dispose of hazardous waste like batteries and mercury thermometers in a safe way.

 Reducing food waste